 After graduating as an engineer, Clément, Julien’s little brother, undertook (also) a world trip by hitchhiking with a friend.
 On the road, Clément developed a reflection on transport and ecology, a subject that is close to his (and our) heart… Not having a blog but things to say, we wanted (with his blessing) to share his thoughts, giving him total freedom of speech – for a result that reflects its author: punchy, scientific and totally offbeat!

-“Cars pollute more than flights” and “we pollute less by flying once a year than our neighbor who takes his car every day”.
-Fake news, truths?… After two years on the road, we wanted this time to be sure: studies reports, calculators, calculation methodologies… As good scientists, we screened all the data found to make them speak – and tell you why we stopped flying!
+When we left our Parisian life back in 2016, we also said “goodbye” to our routine of eco-friendly city dwellers – a shame, you tell us, when we often went on flying trips .
+We admit it: we didn’t question ourselves about our flights impact and then, as we read somewhere “driving cars pollute more than flying”, or “we pollute less by flying once a year than our neighbor who takes his car every day”.
+Fake news, truths?… After two years on the road, we wanted this time to be sure: studies reports, calculators, calculation methodologies… We screened all the data found to make them speak – and tell you why we stopped flying!